FAQs

 What are the start times?

-The 2021 Great Glencoe Challenge will have a number of wave starts (Wave A, B, C and so on) details of these times will be made available nearer the event date.
+The Great Glencoe Challenge will have a number of wave starts (Wave A, B, C and so on) depending on participation numbers.
+Details of your allocated start times will be posted on the challenge web page no sooner than two weeks before the event date.
 On arrival at Event HQ at your allocated time you will be provided breakfast, tea & coffee before boarding the coaches that will take you down to the start point in Glencoe.
-You MUST allow for time for parking and to organise yourself in the morning as the timings in the morning are very tight & rigid.
+You MUST allow adequate time for parking and to organise yourself in the morning as the timings are very tight.

 When will I be told my start time and will it be the same start time as my other team members and friends?